 While Chile doesn't have a distinctive cuisine, expats can look forward to the incredible variety of dishes on offer throughout the country.
-With over 3,900 miles (6,400km) of coastline including its islands, Chile is seafood heaven.
+With over 3,900 miles (6,400km) of coastline, Chile is a seafood paradise.
 Chilean wines also hold their own on the world markets against those from France, Australia, California and South Africa.

 Cost of living in Chile

-Although Chile is not a cheap country by any means, most expats will find the cost of living in the country rather reasonable.
-Expats in high positions will also receive a salary to match and will most likely be able to live a rather luxurious life in this South American country.
-That said, certain things are more expensive than others.
-While expats may be able to save slightly on accommodation and transport, schooling and entertainment may take up a decent chunk of the monthly budget.
+Compared to other South American countries, the cost of living in Chile is somewhat pricey, especially in Santiago.
+That being said, expats in high positions will also receive a salary to match and will most likely be able to live a rather comfortable life in this South American country.
+Some aspects of life can be pricey here, though.
+While expats may be able to save slightly on accommodation and transport, schooling and entertainment can take up a decent chunk of the monthly budget.

 Expat families and children

-Chile is also extremely child friendly and parents can rest assured that their kids will have plenty of activities and attractions to keep them busy, especially if living in Santiago.
-With parks, zoos and children's museums at their fingertips, expat children will not be wanting for things to do in their free time.
+Chile is also exceptionally child-friendly, and parents can rest assured that their kids will have plenty of activities and attractions to keep them busy, especially if living in Santiago.
+With parks, zoos and children's museums at their fingertips, expat children will not be wanting for things to do in their spare time.